reframejs/reframe/readme.md

   create a modern frontend.
 - [Wildcard API](https://github.com/reframejs/wildcard-api) -
   JavaScript Functions as API &mdash;
-  create an API between the browser and Node.js.
+  create an API between your Node.js backend and your browser frontend.
 - [ProtoDB](https://github.com/brillout/proto-db) -
   A simple filesystem-based database for prototypes and small to medium-sized apps.
 - **Auto-Deploy** -